MS Roald Amundsen current position

 Scanship is the supplier of ship's cleaning systems - food waste processing, garbage handling, wastewater treatment plants.
 The ship has "Jets Vacuum" systems (for toilets and wastewater collecting).
 Scanship's blackwater purification system is IMO Marpol certified.

 Hurtigruten newbuilds also feature underwater drones (ROV / remotely operated underwater vehicle) developed by Blueye Robotics (Norway).
 Each drone weights 7 kg and has 4 thrusters for propulsion.
 The ROV also features a wide-angle video camera (Blueye Pioneer) designed to work in limited-light conditions.
 It streams true-color live images to the ship's TV screens, to all cabin TVs and also to the digital diving masks of the passengers cruising on the ship's Zodiac boats.
-Ship's fully electric propulsion includes two Azipull thrusters (powered by a permanent magnet motor) plus two tunnel thrusters.
+The ship's fully electric propulsion includes two Azipull thrusters (powered by a permanent magnet motor) plus two tunnel thrusters.
 The permanent magnet motor delivers high efficiency at various speeds.

 In November 2018, Hurtigruten announced its fleet will be powered with LBG (liquified biogas) produced mainly from dead fish using organic-waste recycling methods.
 LBG will be sourced from Norway and other Northern European countries with large fisheries and forestry industries producing large volumes of organic waste.
 By 2021, the company plans to have six ships powered by a combination of LBG, LNG and batteries.
 The project (budgeted USD 850 million) will result in creating the world's greenest cruise brand.